jojo157/Delightful-Penguins/README.md

 > I want to be able to see the price of a piece of art.

-The price is shown on each art price below the pieces name.
+The price is shown below each of the art pieces name.

 > I want to be able to put through an order to buy the piece of art I like.